 Even if you just arrived in California, you can file for a legal separation petition with a court in your jurisdiction.
 An attorney is highly recommended to help guide you through the paperwork and legalities of this process.
 Once filed, your spouse will be served with the paperwork; if the spouse does not agree with the papers, they may file a response and contest your requests.

 Are you having a hard time with your spouse?
 Do you not want to divorce?
 Are you ready to file for a legal separation?
-It is important that you contact an attorney who can help you file for your legal separation quickly and efficiently.
-When you work with my firm, you will be working directly with the lawyer who will be handling your case.
+It is important that you contact a Roseville divorce attorney who can help you file for your legal separation quickly and efficiently.
+When you work with my firm, you will work directly with the lawyer handling your case.

 You can rest assured that I will do my best to help you obtain a legal separation and fight for your rights as a spouse and parent.
-Contact my firm today.
+Contact our family law firm today.